 As a film, Infinity War is perhaps too much everything all at once, but as a culmination of years of work and countless moving parts, it is a sight to behold.
 While it occasionally moves too quickly in an effort to cram as much story in as possible, after spending so much time with these characters and their stories, the very least they could do is overstuff the thing.
 The fact that it is coherent at all is boggling, the fact that the experience is overall enjoyable even more so.
 And that is about as much as anyone can say without giving the whole darn thing away.

 Prepare yourselves, friends.
 This one is coming for your heart.

-Emily Asher-Perrin was over-prepared for her feels, but she still had a bunch leftover by the time the film was done.
+Emmet Asher-Perrin was over-prepared for her feels, but she still had a bunch leftover by the time the film was done.
 You can bug her on Twitter and Tumblr, and read more of her work here and elsewhere.